michaelrhodes/iso-global/readme.md

 **required** `callback:function` is a function that will eventually be passed the accessed value or values.

-**optional** `object-function-is-synchronous:boolean` allows you to override the `object-functions-are-synchronous` boolean for this specific global object property.
+**optional** `object-function-is-asynchronous:boolean` allows you to override the `object-functions-are-asynchronous` boolean for this specific global object property.

 ### A few words about `iso-global/recontext(…)`